syntaxa/coffeechest/readme.md

 ## Contributing

-Feel free to submit issues or pull requests to improve the bot.
+Feel free to submit issues or pull requests to improve the bot: https://github.com/syntaxa/coffeechest